In 1950s Alabama, when I was little, we lived with my grandparents. Irene was our occasional help. Eagle-eyed, no nonsense Irene.

 Irene never wanted me “spying” on her at work, hanging around.
 This puzzled me.
 I had only 75 questions a day to ask her and about 10 observations to make per room, what was her problem?
 She was the first (of several) I remember to tell me that just listening to me made her tired.
 At various times, Irene was very clear that she was not being paid to be an encyclopedia, a quiz program or a picture show.

 Of course, this behavior made her irresistible to me.
 Everyone at home did chores, even Bampaw mowed the lawn and swept the driveway.
 But Irene had … style.
 She ATTACKED an unmade bed, a dusty hallway, a bathroom mirror.
 Each task was a race against time.
-She’d whip through it, give a satisfied grunt, and then take a back porch smoke break.
+She’d whip through it, give a satisfied grunt, and then take to the back porch for a smoke break.
 She called this “Gettin’ some air.”, which joined my list of questions.

 Each Irene task had an exact pattern.
 Vacuuming was a matter of short, straight strokes that started in the same corner of each room.
 Scrubbing the tub was a series of long, circular strokes, always ending with the faucets.
 Irene was proud of her techniques and my appreciation of her skills was our one area of accommodation.
 Occasionally, she’d share a household secret.